Dr-Dd/alacritty-circadian/README.md

 $ systecmtl --user start alacritty-circadian.service
 ```

+#### Windows

+Included in the releases are `.exe` binaries to use as a startup
+application, just download one and add a shortcut to it in the `Startup` Windows
+folder (`Win + R 'shell:startup' to open it`).
+After that you'll be able to see
+it in your task manager.

-#### Windows and MacOS
+#### MacOS

-You can do the same on Windows and MacOS but you'll have to write the system
-service yourself.
+It should be quite easy to add a `launchd` service in `~/Library/LaunchAgents`
+although you'll have to provide your own service file (i don't own a Mac).